-To provide continued access to essential primary health services during the COVID-19 pandemic, the Australian Government has expanded Medicare-subsidised telehealth services for all Australians.
+To provide continued access to essential primary health services, the Australian Government has expanded Medicare-subsidised telehealth services for all Australians.

 Who is eligible?